ssebastianmag/google-foobar/README.md

 # Google FooBar

-> Google Foobar is an invitation-only coding challenge created by Google.
+Google Foobar is an invitation-only coding challenge created by Google.
-> It presents users with a series of progressively difficult
-> programming problems to solve.
+It presents users with a series of progressively difficult programming problems to solve across five levels.

 <br>
 <p align='center'>